onap/oom/docs/OOM User Guide/oom_user_guide.rst

 Each of the ONAP components are deployed as described in a deployment specification.
-This specification documents key parameters and dependencies between the pods of an ONAP components such that kubernetes is able to repeatably startup the component.
+This specification documents key parameters and dependencies between the pods of an ONAP components such that Kubernetes is able to repeatably startup the component.
 The components artifacts are stored here in the oom/kubernetes repo in \ `ONAP gerrit <https://gerrit.onap.org/r/gitweb?p=oom.git;a=tree;f=kubernetes;h=4597d09dbce86d7543174924322435c30cb5b0ee;hb=refs/heads/master>`__.
 The mso project is a relatively simple example, so let's start there.